Joseph-Scott/Joseph-Scott/README.md

-I'm a frontend developer looking to move into the software development field with my first professional developer position.
+I'm a frontend developer in the Atlanta area looking to move into the software development field with my first professional developer position.

 Portfolio:     <a href="https://josephbscott.com/">josephbscott.com</a>